 TSOC-4145.
-MENTAL CONDITIONS AND BEHAVIOR DISORDERS.
+CONDITIONS MENTAL AND BEHAVIOR DISORDERS.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): CISO-3121, CISO-3122.
 Corequisite(s): None.
-This is a course of the area related to Social Welfare.
+This is a course in the area related to Social Welfare.
 Offers the student an opportunity to obtain a vast knowledge with respect to the conduct denominated "diverted" and its characteristics.
-It is recognized that the student of Social Work must know diagnostics classifications nomenclature for a better communication in the professional practice scenarios.
-Also, presents the conceptual models and the alternate services that explain the so-called mental conditions and behavioral disorders.
+It is recognized that the student of Social Work must know diagnostics classifications nomenclature for communication in the professional practice scenarios.
+Also, presents conceptual models and the alternate services that explain the so-called mental conditions and behavioral disorders.